yrncollo/yrncollo.github.io/_tabs/about.md

 order: 4
 ---

-I am a cybersecurity researcher, focused on identifying and mitigating vulnerabilities to protect individuals and organizations from cyberattacks.
+My name is Collins Kimutai (Yrncollo), as a cybersecurity researcher, I work to find and fix vulnerabilities so that people and businesses are protected from cyberattacks.

 ## Experience